Nutrition

 Step 2: Choose Your Deficit

 Start with 300–500 kcal below TDEE.
 You can always increase it later.
+A moderate deficit is more sustainable and produces better long-term results than aggressive cutting [6].

 Step 3: Track and Adjust